“O laal meri pat rakhio bala jhule laalan

-In the 13th century, his disciple Amir Khusroo blended the ideologies and structures of Persia, Turkey, India, and Arabia to give a definitive direction the Qawwali music.
+In the 13th century, his disciple Amir Khusroo blended the ideologies and structures of Persia, Turkey, India, and Arabia to give a definitive direction to Qawwali music.

 It flourished more when local flavours from all parts of northern, eastern, and western India, were infused with it.

-Today, there are several regional Qawwali traditions in the who of the Indian subcontinent that include, Marathi, Dakhini, and Bangla Qawwali.
+Today, there are several regional Qawwali traditions in the Indian subcontinent that includes, including Marathi, Dakhini, and Bangla Qawwali.

 Essence of Qawwali